whatgoodisaroad/cablejs/README.md

 common syntax.

 One way to think of cable.js is in terms of require.js.
-Require allows you to write scripts that depends on other scripts.
+Require allows you to write scripts that depend on other scripts.
 This is generally only used at module-level granularity, but the internals of require.js handle all the dependencies for you.
 But what if you wanted code that depended on *data*, or an *event*, or a live-updating JSON feed?
 Cable.js works like a fancy require.js